Butyric acid: Mammalian gut

 Butyrate is essential to host immune homeostasis.
-Although the role and importance of butyrate in the gut is not fully understood, many researchers argue that a depletion of butyrate-producing bacteria in patients with several vasculitic conditions is essential to the pathogenesis of these disorders.
+Although the role and importance of butyrate in the gut is not settled, many researchers argue that a depletion of butyrate-producing bacteria in patients with several vasculitic conditions is essential to the pathogenesis of these disorders.
 A depletion of butyrate in the gut is typically caused by an absence or depletion of butyrate-producing-bacteria (BPB).
 This depletion in BPB leads to microbial dysbiosis.
 This is characterized by an overall low biodiversity and a depletion of key butyrate-producing members.
 Butyrate is an essential microbial metabolite with a vital role as a modulator of proper immune function in the host.
 It has been shown that children lacking in BPB are more susceptible to allergic disease and type 1 diabetes.
 Butyrate is also reduced in a diet low in dietary fiber, which can induce inflammation and have other adverse affects insofar as these short-chain fatty acids activate PPAR-γ.

 Decreased butyrate levels lead to a damaged or dysfunctional intestinal epithelial barrier.
 Butyrate reduction has also been associated with Clostridioides difficile proliferation.
 Conversely, a high-fiber diet results in higher butyric acid concentration and inhibition of C. difficile growth.

 In the gut microbiomes found in the class Mammalia, omnivores and herbivores have butyrate-producing bacterial communities dominated by the butyryl-CoA:acetate CoA-transferase pathway, whereas carnivores have butyrate-producing bacterial communities dominated by the butyrate kinase pathway.

 The odor of butyric acid, which emanates from the sebaceous follicles of all mammals, works on ticks as a signal.

 Immunomodulation

 Butyrate's effects on the immune system are mediated through the inhibition of class I histone deacetylases and activation of its G-protein coupled receptor targets: HCA2 (GPR109A), FFAR2 (GPR43), and FFAR3 (GPR41).
+Beyond its local effects in the gut, butyrate has been shown to exert systemic immunomodulatory actions in experimental settings.
+Preclinical studies indicate that butyrate can modulate innate and adaptive immune responses by reducing pro-inflammatory cytokine production, regulating immune cell activation, and preserving epithelial and endothelial barrier function.
+In models of systemic inflammation, including sepsis, butyrate supplementation has been associated with attenuation of inflammatory responses and organ dysfunction.